Skip links and keyboard navigation

 Keep permanently

-If your agency's core retention and disposal schedule contains disposal authorisations that also apply to records of vulnerable persons, you should always apply the longest retention period.
+If your public authority's core retention and disposal schedule contains disposal authorisations that also apply to public records of vulnerable persons, you should always apply the longest retention period.

 Watch 'Vulnerable persons and records we need to keep' for a quick overview.